Introduction to pysheds#

 conditioned_dem = grid.resolve_flats(flooded_dem)

-After conditioning the data by filling depressions and resolving flats, the flow direction can be determined.
+After conditioning the data by filling depressions and resolving flats, the flow direction can be determined, which indicates the direction water would flow out of each cell based on the surrounding elevations.

 Computing flow directions#